 Step One: Form a decision-making team.
 Each district has unique situations that require a customized approach to school improvement.
-To ensure success of the change process, Bowie ISD formed a TTIPS Team of relevant stakeholders to make decisions.
-The leadership team included: Superintendent, Asst.
-Superintendent of Curriculum, Technology staff members, Jr. High School Principal, and Asst.
-Principal Jr. High School, and a school improvement consultant.
+To ensure success of the change process, Celina ISD formed a Planning Team of relevant stakeholders to make decisions.
+The leadership team included: the Superintendent, Secondary Curriculum Director, Technology Director, High School Principal, Asst.
+Principal High School, Asst.
+Superintendents and Curriculum Directors from collaborative districts, and a School Improvement Consultant who has experience in successfully implementing school improvement initiatives.
 This team was expanded to include teachers, the campus counselor, parents, and students once the process had been initiated based on guidance documentation.

 Step Two: Answer narrowing questions.
 The team utilized the "Questions for Consideration" to determine that the district has the capacity and mind-set to implement the transformation school intervention model.
-The team found that the campus has: a need to replace campus leadership, an experienced staff that is open to change; an innovative administration that will support operational changes to budgets, staffing, and scheduling and will participate in all technical assistance activities; the facilities and capacity to provide ongoing extended day professional development, tutorial classes, intervention sessions and family participation events; a commitment to establishing systems for data collection and analysis to drive curriculum, instruction, and educator evaluations; the budgetary systems and capacity to process grant related expenditures including personnel (incentives and extra-duty), consulting fees, instructional materials, technology purchases, and travel; and welcomes the investigation of social services such as Positive Behavior Supports.
+The team found that the campus has: strong instructional leaders and an experienced staff that is open to change; an innovative administration that will support operational changes to budgets, staffing, and scheduling and will participate in all technical assistance activities; the facilities and capacity to provide ongoing extended day professional development, credit recovery classes, intervention sessions and family participation events; a commitment to establishing systems for data collection and analysis to drive curriculum, instruction, and educator evaluations; the budgetary systems and capacity to process grant related expenditures including personnel (incentives and extra-duty), consulting fees, instructional materials, technology purchases, and travel; welcomes the introduction of social services such as Positive Behavior Supports.